acquia/pipelines-examples/README.md

 file that you copy from here into your Cloud repository.
 The steps are:

 * Copy the files from this branch into your Cloud repository.
-* Use the "pipeline encrypt" command to add your SSH key to the acquia-pipelines.yml file: ```cat ssh.key | pipeline encrypt - --add ssh-keys.my-key```
+* Use the "pipeline encrypt" command to add the SSH key to the acquia-pipelines.yml file: ```cat ssh.key | pipeline encrypt - --add ssh-keys.my-key```
 * Commit composer.json and acquia-pipelines.yml and push them to your Cloud